UCAS-LukeMurdock/CP2-Projects/pet_simulator/README.md

 ## Contributors
 ---
-+ Person who helped - what they did
-+ Person who helped - what they did
-+ Person who helped - what they did
++ Documentations - helped using libraries
++ W3Schools - explained the math and random modules

 ## Author's Information
 ---